hdng/clonevol/README.md

 ## Known issues

 Bell plots sometimes do not position nicely in plot.clonal.models function (eg. when there is a clone of extremely low cellular fraction together with complex clonal structure).
-Setting bell.curve.step=x where x is a small value (eg. x=0) or clone.shape="polygon" in plot.clonal.models function will fix it.
+Setting bell.curve.step=x where x is a small value (eg. x=0) or clone.shape='polygon' in plot.clonal.models function will fix it.

 If you encounter this error: "Error: evaluation nested too deeply: infinite recursion / options(expressions=)?", increase recursive stack size by: